rremple/intervalidus/readme.md

 enum Color derives DiscreteValue: case Violet, Indigo, Blue, Green, Yellow, Orange, Red

-val thoughtsByColor = DataIn1D[String, Color]() //...
+val thoughtsByColor = Data[String, Domain.In1D[Color]]() //...
 ```

 You can extend through composition.
-For example `DataIn1DVersioned` mimics the `DataIn1D` API but uses an
+For example `DataVersioned` mimics the `Data` API but uses an underlying `Data`
-underlying `DataIn2D` structure with an integer vertical dimension to create a versioned data structure.
-The "current"
+structure of a higher dimension (i.e., with an additional integer head dimension) to create a versioned data structure.
-version is tracked as internal state and methods accept version selection as a
+The "current" version is tracked as internal state and methods accept version selection as a
 [context parameter](https://docs.scala-lang.org/scala3/book/ca-context-parameters.html), with "current" as the
 default version selection applied.
 Also, a notion of approval is supported by specifying a specific future version for
 anything unapproved.
-Similarly, there is a `DataIn2DVersioned` mimicking the `DataIn2D` API using an
-underlying `DataIn3D` structure.

 You can also extend through object-oriented inheritance.
-For example `DataIn1DMulti`, `DataIn2DMulti`, and
+For example `DataMulti` extends the underlying class hierarchy
-`DataIn3DMulti` extend the underlying class hierarchy of normal 1D, 2D, and 3D structures to provide multimap-like
+of normal `Data` structures to provide multimap-like
 capabilities.
 The inherited components store and operate on sets of values rather than individual values, which allows
 multiple values to be valid in the same interval.
 When queried, values are returned as sets.
 There are also `add` and
 `remove` methods which allow mutation of individual values across intervals, and a `merge` method for combining two
-structures (conceptually similar to `zip`, but operating on individual values, and more appropriate for these multiple
+structures (conceptually similar to `zip`, but operating on individual values, and more appropriate for a multi-value
-values structures).
+structure).

-## Software Structure
+## Software Structure //TODO: need to update diagrams/narrative based on new tupled dimension support

 Below is the class diagram for the core bits of Intervalidus
 (three- and four-dimensional are not shown, but they are very similar to two-dimensional):

 ![core class diagram](/doc/intervalidus-core.svg)

-As described above, `DataIn1DVersioned` and `DataIn2DVersioned` leverage the core classes to provide specific
+As described above, `DataVersioned` and `DataVersioned` leverage the core classes to provide specific
 functionality you might want when versioning data (such as approval).
 Below is the class diagram for them:

 ![versioned class diagram](/doc/intervalidus-versioned.svg)